WNLF

-WNLF is a commercial radio station in Macomb, Illinois, broadcasting on 95.9 MHz FM.
-WNLF airs a country music format branded as "Backroad Country 95.9".
+WNLF (95.9 FM) is a commercial radio station in Macomb, Illinois.
+WNLF airs a country music format branded as "Hog Country 95.9".

-Formerly part of the husband-and-wife Prestige Communications radio group, WNLF obtained its license on 16 March 2001 and had been owned by Nancy L. Foster via Colchester Radio, Inc. since its inception.
+Formerly part of the husband-and-wife Prestige Communications radio group, WNLF obtained its license on March 16, 2001, and had been owned by Nancy L. Foster via Colchester Radio, Inc. since its inception.
 Effective November 30, 2015, WNLF and five sister stations were sold to Fletcher Ford's Virden Broadcasting Corp. at a purchase price of $725,000.

 On August 26, 2015, WNLF changed their format from modern rock to country, branded as "Backroad Country 95.9".